NCAA Men's basketball tourney ref collapses during Gonzaga-USC game

 "Bert is alert and stable and will not be transported to a hospital," the statement read.

-Rules analyst Gene Steratore said on the TBS, which was televising the game, that Smith was feeling "lightheaded" before eventually falling to the ground.
+Rules analyst Gene Steratore said on the TV broadcast, which was televising the game, that Smith was feeling "lightheaded" before eventually falling to the ground.
 Smith treated by trainers in the locker room.

 Smith, who was replaced by William Henderson, was officiating his second Elite Eight.
 Henderson was at the scorer’s table before replacing Smith as an alternate.